Coronet (magazine)

-Coronet was a general interest digest magazine published from October 23, 1936, to at least March 1971 and ran for 299 issues.
-Coronet magazine continued publication under some form and ownership through at least September 1976, an issue with actress Angie Dickinson on the cover.
+Coronet was a general interest digest magazine published from October 23, 1936, until at least March 1971 running for 299 issues.
+Coronet magazine continued publication under some form and ownership through at least September 1976; actress Angie Dickinson was on the cover that month.
 The magazine was owned by Esquire and published by David A. Smart from 1936 to 1961.

 Typical issue

 Each issue had a wide variety of articles and features, as well as a condensed book section.
 Poetry was featured, along with gift advice and star stories.
 The sister company Coronet Films was promoted in most issues as well.
 Articles on culture and the arts were mixed with adventure stories and social advice.

 Coronet Films

-Coronet Films were also produced by David Smart and the Esquire company.
-Primarily thought of as school films, its titles included "Fun of Being Thoughtful" (1950), "Dating: Do's and Don'ts" (1949), and "Where Does Our Meat Come From?"
+David Smart and the Esquire company also produced Coronet films.
+Primarily thought of as school films, their titles included "Fun of Being Thoughtful" (1950), "Dating: Do's and Don'ts" (1949), and "Where Does Our Meat Come From?"
 (1960).